learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 One of the most common problems you'll need to deal with during the data scrubbing step is columns that are encoded as the wrong data type.
 For example, a common formatting issue you may encounter is numeric data that is mistakenly encoded as string data.
 This makes numerical operations on the data impossible without first reformatting the data.
 A simple operation such as `2 + 2` will return `22` if the numeric data is accidentally formatted as strings (`'2'+'2'='22'`).
 Similarly, categorical data is often encoded as integer values.
 If you don't properly conceptualize how the data is represented, you will fail to formulate meaningful models and insights.

-A first step to uncover and investigate such issues is to use the `.info()` method available for all pandas DataFrames.
+A first step to uncover and investigate such issues is to use the `.info()` method available for all Pandas DataFrames.
 This will tell what type of data each column contains, as well as the number of values contained within that column (which can also help us identify columns that contain missing data)!
 Here's an example response:

 ```
 <class 'pandas.core.frame.DataFrame'>